automateps/AutomatePS/Docs/Set-AMWorkflow.md

 # Set-AMWorkflow

 ## SYNOPSIS
-Sets properties of an AutoMate Enterprise workflow.
+Sets properties of an Automate workflow.

 ## SYNTAX